-How will you start your Carbon Management journey?
+How will you start your carbon management journey?
 Creative Carbon Scotland have a number of tools and resources to help you measure, monitor, and reduce your carbon emissions.

-All our tools are based on carbon emissions conversion factors as provided by the UK Government (BEIS) in 2018.
+All our tools are based on carbon emissions conversion factors as provided by the UK Government (BEIS) in 2020.
 They provide you with a carbon footprint output unit of kgCO2e (all greenhouse gases calculated as carbon dioxide equivalent), so are in line with all UK planning and reporting requirements.

 We are always pleased to hear from users.
 If you have any questions or problems please contact Fiona MacLennan.